clairemerot/physalia_adaptation_course/05_day5/readme.md

 ## Step 2 Bedtools : find the intersection between SNPs and genes
-Bedtools is a program that is great to find the intersection between two files.
-It usually works on a specific bedformat which have at least three columns (Chromosome, FromPosition, ToPosition) and 12 columns to the maximum.
+Bedtools is a great program to find the intersection between two files.
+It usually works on a specific bed format which have at least three columns (Chromosome, FromPosition, ToPosition) and 12 columns to the maximum.
 It won't like having header.
-We will try to keeep a 4th column with SNP id.
+We will try to keeep a 4th column with SNP ID.

 I have prepared for your the annotation file of the genome in a bed-readable format, that you may want to see by doing
 ```